 Finally, like the Spark Basic account, the Spark Unlimited will require a $250 minimum opening deposit.

 Choosing Between the Capital One Spark Business Checking Accounts

-So, now that we’ve explored the two different Capital One Spark Business Checking accounts, how do you know which one to choose (if Capital One was accepting new customers)?
+So, now that we’ve explored the two different Capital One Spark Business Checking accounts, how do you know which one to choose?

 Well, it ultimately comes down to what your business needs in a business checking account—and which, if either, of these two options more closely meets your needs.
 Generally, as you search for the right account for your business, you’ll want to consider and compare business bank account features such as: